A complete list of all the martial arts weapons

 • Katana – Extremely famous, it is the most important weapon of the Samurai (read also Buy junk Katana); used even today by the Japanese army, it is a single-edged curved sword (very sharpened); its best implementation is in open fields

-• Ko-Naginata – A Naginata with a smaller blade (typically used by woman)
+• Ko-Naginata – A Naginata with a smaller blade (typically used by women)

 • Kun – Okinawa, see Bo

-• Kusari-fundoKabutowari – A Japanese knife-shaped weapon carried as a side-arm by the samurai (used to broke the helmets of the enemies)
+• Kusari-fundoKabutowari – A Japanese knife-shaped weapon carried as a side-arm by the samurai (used to break the helmets of the enemies)

 • Katana – Extremely famous, it is the most important weapon of the Samurai (read also Buy junk Katana); used even today by the Japanese army, it is a single-edged curved sword (very sharpened); its best implementation is in open fields

-• Ko-Naginata – A Naginata with a smaller blade (typically used by woman)
+• Ko-Naginata – A Naginata with a smaller blade (typically used by women)

 • Kun – Okinawa, see Bo

-• Kusari-fundo – A Japanese weapon (often attributed to ninja and samurai) that consists in a metal chain (kusari) with a heavy iron weight on one or both its ends (fundo)
+• Kusari-fundo – A Japanese weapon (often attributed to ninja and samurai) that consists of a metal chain (kusari) with a heavy iron weight on one or both its ends (fundo)

-• Kusarigama – A Japanese weapon (often attributed to ninja and samurai) that consists in a metal chain with a heavy iron weight on one end (a kusari-fundo) and a wooden short stick with a blade at its top on the other (a kama)
+• Kusarigama – A Japanese weapon (often attributed to ninjas and samurai) that consists of a metal chain with a heavy iron weight on one end (a kusari-fundo) and a wooden short stick with a blade at its top on the other (a kama)

 L

-• Liuyedao – One of the most famous chinese saber (dao) with the blade characterized by a gentle curve
+• Liuyedao – One of the most famous Chinese saber (dao) with a blade characterized by a gentle curve

 M